esquan/cse15l-lab-reports/lab4.md

 #### **9c)**

+![Image](lab7images/step9c_lab7.png)

 After saving my commit message, I used the command `git remote remove origin` and then `git remote add origin <url>` with the SSH URL of my forked repository, found on the Github page for this repository (I used the SSH key to avoid any authentication issues with connecting this remote repository, since I previously used the HTTPS URL to clone this repository).
-Since using `git clone` earlier automatically set up my remote repository as my 'origin'
+Since using `git clone` earlier automatically set up my remote repository as my 'origin', I first had to type 'git remote origin' to remove this then 'git remote add origin' with my SSH URL to add a new origin that I could push to without needing to type in my username and password (since we previously already generated an SSH key for Github).

-![Image](lab7images/step9c_lab7.png)

 <br/>

+The total time I took to complete all the tasks was 5:10, which would have been longer if I did not have previous practice with performing them.

 ![Image](lab7images/step9d_lab7.png)